 A supermom doesn’t mean we have it all together all the time.
 In fact, as a woman who walked through a teen pregnancy myself, I’m betting you may not feel like a super anything right now.
 I know there can be a lot of uncertainty in what the future holds and shame for how you ended up here.
 But you’re doing great, momma!
 You are showing up every day for you and your baby, even when it is hard.
 Doing the best you can for your lives tomorrow makes you a supermom to me.
-These pregnancy resources can help you make the next step in your supermom journey.
+These teen pregnancy resources can help you make the next step in your supermom journey.

 Your Local Pregnancy Center